 Generate a Group Key Data TLV from the GroupKeyData in the received MIH_Net_Group_Manipulate.request.

-which is unique up to the group, and umgk
+Process the GKB (the Complete Subtree TLV and the Group Key Data TLV) using the Device Key assigned to the MIHF, and obtain the MGK.
+If the MIHF fails to obtain the master group key, the MIHF shall cancel the rest of the process.

+Ask the Multicast Address Database and obtain the current MGK and the current SAID for the TargetGroupIdentifier.
+If the obtained MGK is equal to the MKG derived in j), do nothing here.
+Otherwise, generate a new SAID which is unique up to the group, and update the mgk and the sa_id on the row for the TargetGroupIdentifier in the multicast addresses table.

-Generate a Signature TLV shown in 8.4.2 using the signing key of the Command center.Generate an MIH_Net_Group_Manipulate indication using the preceding TLVs.
+Generate a Signature TLV shown in 8.4.2 using the signing key of the Command center.

+Generate an MIH_Net_Group_Manipulate indication using the preceding TLVs.
 If necessary, its Service Specific TLVs are so encrypted that they make a Security TLV.

-Send the MIH_Net_Group_Manipulate indication message created in q) to the multicast address corresponding to the DestinationIdentifier.
+Send the MIH_Net_Group_Manipulate indication message to the multicast address corresponding to the DestinationIdentifier.

-dC

-Update the Multicast Address Database if necessary.
-It is assumed that the MIHF is able to obtain a multicast address associated with a Group MIHF ID.
-The multicast address may be contained in the MIH_Net_Group_Manipulate.request received from the MIH User.
-If the DestinationIdentifier in the received request is not registered in the database, obtain the multicast address associated with the DestinationIdentifier and update the database with the DestinationIdentifier and the associated multicast address.
+MIHF of an MN

+Required components relevant to group manipulation and group commands are listed as follows:

+A Device Key.

+A certificate of a Command Center which contains a verification key.
+The verification key is for verification of a signature made by the Command Center.

+A Group Database which stores a groups table, which has the following three columns at least: mihf_group_id, mgk and multicast_address.
+A row of the table tells that this MN belongs to the group designated by the mihf_group_id.
+The group has the mgk as the master group key and is associated with the multicast_address.
+The multicast_address may have an attribute which indicates if it defined at Layer 2 or 3 of the protocol stack.

 When a client MN receives a group manipulation command, i.e., an MIH_Net_Group_Manipulate indication message, issued by a Command center, the MIHF of the MN processes the command.
 Suppose at first that the GKB in the group manipulation command has a group key data element:

 The MIHF obtains a Source Identifier from the Source MIHF ID TLV.